GianlucaScarciolla/TeamKureji/README.md

 # TeamKureji
-Missing PS are replaced by madness.
+Missing HP are replaced by madness.
 A static website about the Team Kureji.